- First, split your class into different teams (two is best, but if you have a large class, any number could be used).

 - Take the first word from that list and write it clearly on the board.

 - The aim of the game is for the students in the teams to describe that word, using synonyms, antonyms, definitions etc. to their team-mate who is in the hot seat - that person can't see the word!

 - The student in the hot seat listens to their team-mates and tries to guess the word.

 - The first hot seat student to say the word wins a point for their team.

 - Then change the students over, with a new member of each team taking their place in their team's hot seat.

 - Then write the next word…

 This is a very lively activity and can be adapted to different class sizes.
-If you have too many teams, perhaps some teams will have to wait to play.
+If you have many teams, perhaps some teams wait to play.
 Or if the team sizes are large, you can restrict how many team members do the describing.
 Have fun!